cool-dev-code/Aliucord-Plugins/plugins/ChannelBrowserProto/README.md

 # ChannelBrowserProto

-A proto-based version of the ChannelBrowser Aliucord plugin.
+A protobuf variant of the ChannelBrowser Aliucord plugin.

-## Features
-- Uses Protocol Buffers for all data serialization/deserialization
-- Example .proto file for channel data
-- Example HTTP request parsing protobuf response

 ## Setup
 - Requires protobuf codegen (see build.gradle.kts)